Domain AI, Not General AI: Why Vertical Models Are Winning in 2026

 Enterprise compute is moving on-prem for domain workloads.
 Not because the cloud is expensive — because data sovereignty rules now require it in finance, healthcare, and any defense-adjacent work.
 Models that live next to the data win.

-The "own your AI" thesis will become table-stakes.
-Every vendor that sells a black box will have to answer the question: "what happens to our weights when we leave?"
-The ones without a good answer won't be here in 2028.
+The "keep your record" thesis will become table-stakes.
+Every vendor that sells a black box will have to answer the question: "what record and delivery file do we keep when we leave?"
+The ones without a good answer will be hard to defend in 2028.

-The enterprises winning right now aren't chasing the frontier.
-They're running the workflow, owning the model, and letting the results compound.
+The enterprises winning right now are not chasing the frontier alone.
+They are running the workflow, owning the record, and letting reviewed work compound.

 That's Domain AI.